-What Does The “Eliminates 99.9% Germs” Label Mean?
+What Does The “Kills 99.9% Germs” Label Mean?
 Why And How Do Companies Get Products Tested?

-Eliminating 99.9% germs is a label we have all come across.
+Eliminating 99.9 or 99.99 percent germs is a label we have all come across.
 Hand sanitizer, paints, soap solution, toilet cleaner, bleach.
 But what does it really mean?
 The logical response to looking at labels with 99.99% and 99% effectiveness is to assume the former is better than the latter.

 However, individual substances, surfaces, and fluids differ across various metrics.
 They may also have distinct efficacy claims, contrasting active ingredients, and dilution ratios.